flutter/website/src/content/cookbook/architecture/offline-first.md

 }
 ```

-The database service is named `DatabaseService`,
-and it stores data using SQL,
+The database service, `DatabaseService`, stores data using SQL,
 similar to the one found in the [Persistent Storage Architecture: SQL][] recipe.

 <?code-excerpt "lib/data/services/database_service.dart (DatabaseService)"?>